Intrinsically chiral exciton polaritons in an atomically-thin semiconductor: Results

 Remarkably, the exciton peak in the PL is strongly suppressed (see Fig. \ref{fig3}a,c).
-Furthermore, the UP peak is an order of magnitude larger than that of the energetically lower excitonic emission at $k_{||}\approx4.5 ~\mu\mathrm{m}^{-1}$ (see Fig. \ref{fig3}c).
+In particular, the PL intensity of polaritons at $k_{||}=0$ is an order of magnitude larger than that of the energetically lower more excitonic emission at $k_{||}\approx4.5 ~\mu\mathrm{m}^{-1}$ (see Fig. \ref{fig3}c).
 As thermalisation favors low energy states, the massively enhanced high energy emission contradicts thermalisation as main source of emission at $k_{||}=0$.
 To model this behavior, we further leveraged the Green's function approach (see Methods) for calculating the PL emission spectra using the random source approximation ~\cite{deych2007exciton} (see SI).
-In the calculation, we used the momentum distribution of the excitonic PL as a fitting parameter to fit the experimentally measured PL spectra.
+In the calculation, we used the momentum distribution of the excitons PL as a fitting parameter to fit the experimentally measured PL spectra.
 Our model, which shows good agreement with our experimentally obtained data (see Fig. \ref{fig3}b,c) strongly suggests that diffraction is the main source of the polariton PL at $k=0$, as schematically shown in Fig. \ref{fig2}a.
 In particular, polaritons contribute to PL emission within the light cone due to the folding of the Brillouine zone of the metasurface, instead of thermalisation, leading to the observed PL enhancement.
 The excitons, however, can only relax into the light cone via thermalisation, i.e., inelastic scattering with phonons, which is less efficient.
-Our findings indicate that this PL mechanism is applicable to polaritons in periodic photonic structures, in general, where diffraction into the light cone can outpace energy relaxation to low momenta states, boosting their quantum yield.
+Our findings indicate that this PL mechanism is applicable to polaritons in periodic photonic structures, in general, where diffraction into the light cone can outpace energy relaxation to low momenta states, boosting their quantum yield. { The additional low-energy peaks in the experimentally measured spectrum (Fig. \ref{fig3}c) arise from the charged and multi-body complexes, as described above.
+As these excitonic species do not possess sufficient oscillator strength to coherently couple to the resonant photonic mode in the metasurface, they are not accounted for in the theory.}